Mehulraj21/Home-automation-sound-control-system-Readme.md/ReadMe.md

 Arduino Uno: The Arduino Uno is a microcontroller board based on the ATmega328.
 It has 20 digital input/output pins (of which 6 can be used as PWM outputs and 6 can be used as analog inputs), a 16 MHz resonator, a USB connection, a power jack, an in-circuit system programming (ICSP) header, and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer (or appropriate wall power adapter) with a USB cable or power it with a AC-to-DC adapter or battery to get started.

 Bluetooth Module: The HC-06 is a class 2 slave Bluetooth module designed for transparent wireless serial communication.
 Once it is paired to a master Bluetooth device such as PC, smartphones and tablet, its operation becomes transparent to the user.
 All data received through the serial input is immediately transmitted over the air.
 When the module receives wireless data, it is sent out through the serial interface exactly at it is received.
 No user code specific to the Bluetooth module is needed at all in the user microcontroller program.
 The HC-06 will work with supply voltage of 3.6VDC to 6VDC, however, the logic level of RXD pin is 3.3V and is not 5V tolerant.
 A Logic Level Converter is recommended to protect the sensor if connect it to a 5V device (e.g Arduino Uno and Mega).

-About
-Voice Controlled Mini Home Automation Project (IOT) : Used an Arduino Uno board and Bluetooth Module.
-Connected LED lights to the Arduino and controlled them by using voice commands though a smartphone connected to the bluetooth module.

-Resources
- Readme
- Activity
-Stars
- 0 stars
-Watchers
- 0 watching
-Forks
- 0 forks
-Report repository
-Releases
-No releases published
-Packages
-No packages published
-Languages
-C++
-100.0%
-Footer
-© 20